-You can claim travel costs for an escort if your health professional says it's medically necessary for someone to travel with you.
+You can claim travel costs for an escort if your healthcare professional says it's medically necessary for someone to travel with you.

-Some integrated care boards (ICBs) may accept claims for help with travel costs if you're the parent or guardian of a child under the age of 16 who you have to bring to your appointment with you.
+Some integrated care boards (ICBs) may accept claims for help with travel costs if you're the parent or guardian of a child under the age of 16 who you have to bring with you to your appointment.

 These payments are made on the basis of the patient's eligibility for the scheme, irrespective of the escort's eligibility.

 You cannot claim help with travel costs if you're visiting someone in hospital.